 To wear a full-face helmet or to not, that is the question.
-A bit cliché there, but it is becoming a common question as riders become a lot more safety conscious.
+A bit cliché there, but ‘When should I wear a full-face helmet’ is becoming a common question as mountain bike riders become a lot more safety conscious.

 As mountain bikers take on more and more extreme obstacles, the line of protective wear has to improve at an equally fast rate.
 More riders are opting to wear a full-face helmet for everyday riding.
 And given the added improvement in safety, it is easy to see why.

 Yes.
 A full-face helmet is designed for downhill riders who ride at higher speeds, with generally larger consequences.
 The full-face helmet was initially adapted from motocross helmets.
 These motorcross or motorcycle helmets require a lot of protection as the rider’s race at very high speeds.

 Here is three reasons why full face helmets are safer:

 Downhill helmets have a separate certification from your typical all-mountain helmet.
 In the U.S., all helmets must meet the CPSC standards and additionally, there is the downhill certification ASTM F1952-15.

 Note that not all full-face helmets need to have the downhill certification.
 And some helmets can meet the downhill certification without being a full-face!
 For example, the Bell Super 3R is a full-face helmet but does not have the downhill certification.
 While the Giro Tyrant is a half-shell helmet with downhill certification!

 Full-face helmets have a chin bar as well as additional protection around the rear of the helmet and above the ears.
 The chin bar prevents damage occurring to your face if you go for a face slide or land face-first into rocks or the trail.